Special Theory of Relativity: Adding Velocities

 Is not 185,000 + 2,000 = 187,000?

-The limiting character of the speed of light is sufficiently striking for it to be worth seeing how it follows from the principle of relativity.
+The limiting character of the speed of light is sufficiently

 Setting up the Challenge

 To see it, let us set up the challenge quite solidly.
-Imagine that a machine that can fire particles at 100,000 miles per second, which is more than half the speed of light, 186,000 miles per second.
-Machine that fires particles at 100,000 miles per second
+Imagine that a machine that can fire particles at 100,000 miles per second, which is more than half the speed of light, 186,000 miles per second. |

-Machine on spaceship traveling at 100,000 miles per second Now we will try to push things past the speed of light.
-Imagine that the machine is placed on a spaceship that also moves at 100,000 miles per second in the direction that the machine fires the particles; that is, it moves at this speed with respect to a second observer on the earth.
+Now we will try to push things past the speed of light.
+Imagine that the machine is placed on a spaceship that also moves at 100,000 miles per second in the direction that the machine fires the particles; that is, it moves at this speed with respect to a second observer on the earth. |

 So, let us ask the obvious question.
-What will the earth bound observer find for the speed of the particle?
+What will the

+The calculation seems irresistible.
 The spaceship moves at 100,000 miles per second with respect to the earthbound observer; and the particle moves at 100,000 miles per second with respect to the spaceship.
-So...
+So... |

-100,000 + 100,000 = 200,000 ??
+100,000 + 100,000

-But that would be faster than the speed of light, 186,000 miles per second.
+But that would be faster than the speed

 Prohibited by the Principle of Relativity

 To see that the principle of relativity prohibits this faster than light outcome, imagine that a light signal passes the particle emitting machine at the moment that the particle is emitted.
-The observer moving with the machine would (obviously) judge that the light signal overtakes the particle.
-Light signal overtakes particle.
+The observer moving with the machine would (obviously) judge that the light signal overtakes the particle. |

-It is just the one experiment, so both observers must judge the same outcome.
+That observer must also see the light signal overtake the particle.
+It is just the one experiment, so both observers must judge the same outcome. |

-What else would you expect?
-Might it be that the light signal would overtake a particle emitted by the machine, when the machine is on earth.
-But when the machine emits on a rapidly moving spaceship, then the particle overtakes the light?
+when the machine is on earth.
+But when the machine emits on a rapidly moving

 That is exactly what the principle of relativity prohibits!
 For then we have an experiment that can detect absolute motion.
 The resting machine emits particles that don't overtake light; the rapidly moving machine emits particle that do overtake light.
-The principle of relativity demands that the experiment must proceed in the same way when carried out on earth or a rapidly moving spaceship.
+The principle of relativity demands that the experiment must proceed in the same way when carried out on earth or a rapidly moving spaceship. | (For experts) Those who have read ahead might worry that each observer might find a different outcome, perhaps as an artefact of the relativity of simultaneity (below).
+That won't happen.
+Whether light overtakes the particle or not can be reduced to local facts independent of judgments of simultaneity.
+Imagine that the light signal and the particle are to traverse the same interval in space AB.
+Both depart A at the same moment--judged locally.
+If light outstrips the particle, it will arrive at B before the particle.
+That earlier arrival is once again a local fact that obtains just at point B. |

 Adding Velocities Einstein's Way